Pressure at infinity and strong positive recurrence in negative curvature: Variational and geometric pressures at infinity coincide

-The inequality $\Pvar^\infty(F)\le \delta_\Gamma^\infty(F)$ will follow from Section~\ref{sec:cinq}, after some reductions.
+The first paragraph contains the proof of the easier inequality $\delta_\Gamma^\infty(F)\le \Pvar^\infty(F)$.
+The harder inequality $\Pvar^\infty(F)\le \delta_\Gamma^\infty(F)$ will follow from Section~\ref{sec:cinq}, after some reductions.
 First, in Section~\ref{ssec:ErgodicPreliminaries}, we introduce a notion of pressure, that we call {\em Katok pressure} in reference to the Katok entropy introduced in~\cite{Katok80}.
 We show that the variational pressure is bounded from above by this new pressure, involving spanning sets.
 Using the closing lemma, in Section~\ref{sec:escape-of-mass}, we study escape of mass of sequences of probability measures, and relate this new pressure to the Gurevič pressure (which involves weighted growth of periodic orbits), and conclude the proof of the inequality $\Pvar^\infty(F)\le \delta_\Gamma^\infty(F)$ thanks to Theorem~\ref{th:CountExcursion}.